microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/New-MgEntitlementManagementAccessPackageResourceRequest.md

     - `[SubjectLifecycle <String>]`: accessPackageSubjectLifecycle
     - `[Type <String>]`: The resource type of the subject.

-REQUESTOR <IMicrosoftGraphAccessPackageSubject>: accessPackageSubject
+REQUESTOR <IMicrosoftGraphAccessPackageSubject1>: accessPackageSubject
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[AltSecId <String>]`:
-  - `[ConnectedOrganization <IMicrosoftGraphConnectedOrganization>]`: connectedOrganization
+  - `[ConnectedOrganization <IMicrosoftGraphConnectedOrganization1>]`: connectedOrganization
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`:
     - `[CreatedBy <String>]`: UPN of the user who created this resource.
 Read-only.